Internships

 Voluntourism

 It has been brought to our attention that for-profit “voluntourism” companies have been actively recruiting students.
-While students are free to take such tours at their own expense, this is not something that the Arts Internship Office can endorse by providing these firms a platform for selling their tours.
+While students are free to take such tours at their own expense, this is not something the University can endorse by providing these firms a platform for selling their tours.
 Furthermore, these programs often perpetuate negative outcomes and dynamics within the communities they claim to support.
-For this reason, the Arts Internship Office prepares students as much as possible to go with the proper mindset and help ensure that the organizations they work with are both appropriate and willing recipients of our tremendously motivated students.
 Aside from the fact that such tours fall outside of our efforts to ensure a good learning experience for students, the fact that they often generate significant profits by charging our students steep charges is antithetical to the university’s teaching mission and runs the risk of generating a backlash in host countries that will only make it more difficult for us to find quality internships for our students.

 Finding an Internship